Menudo (group): History

-The beginning and rise to fame
+Beginning and rise to fame

 Menudo was formed in 1977 by music producer Edgardo Díaz.
 The original line up consisted of 5 members, the Sallaberry brothers, Fernando and Nefty, and Díaz's cousins, the Melendez brothers, Oscar, Carlos, and Ricky.
 They were signed to Padosa Records and released their first album Los Fantasmas in 1977.
-It featured Enséñame a cantar, a song by Spanish singer Micky.
-In 1978 they released another album called "Laura".
+It featured "Teach Me To Sing" ("Enséñame a cantar"), a song by Spanish singer Micky.
+In 1978 they released another album called Laura.
 Fifteen-year-old Nefty was the very first member to leave and was replaced by 12-year-old René Farrait.
-In 1979, they released an album called Chiquitita.
-At the end of 1979, Carlos left the band at age 15 and was replaced by 12-year-old Johnny Lozada, after which they made their first Christmas album, "Felicidades".
+In 1979, they released an album called Little Girl (Chiquitita).
+At the end of 1979, Carlos left the band at age 15 and was replaced by 12-year-old Johnny Lozada, after which they made their first Christmas album, Congratulations ("Felicidades").

-In the early 1980s, Menudo had several hits, including "Los Fantasmas" and a cover version of ABBA's "Voulez-Vous".
-They filmed three music videos for the song "Chiquitita", including one with Puerto Rican music star Ednita Nazario (who sang with them and played the titular "Chiquitita" on the video).
+In the early 1980s, Menudo had several hits, including "The Ghosts" ("Los Fantasmas") and a cover version of ABBA's "Do You Want" ("Voulez-Vous").
+They filmed three music videos for the song "Little Girl" ("Chiquitita"), including one with Puerto Rican music star Ednita Nazario (who sang with them and played the titular "Chiquitita" on the video).
 The group then released several moderately successful albums, including Fuego (Fire), which yielded hits "Ella A-A" ("Her"), "Fuego" ("Fire"), and "A Bailar" ("To Dance").
-They also made "Fui Hecho Para Amarte", which itself was also a cover, in that song's case of KISS's '"I Was Made For Lovin' You", but that song was not included in "Fuego", and was released on their "Xanadu" album instead.
+They also made "Fui Hecho Para Amarte", which itself was also a cover, in that song's case of KISS's '"I Was Made For Lovin' You", but that song was not included in Fuego, and was released on their Xanadu album instead.